GuideUpdated March 26, 2026

 Social proof (reviews or mentions)

-The uncomfortable math: If a client is choosing between two referrals and one has a professional website, 12 Google reviews, and a clear specialty listed, while the other has only a Psychology Today profile with no reviews, who do you think gets the call?
+The uncomfortable reality: If a client is choosing between two referrals and one has a professional website, a complete Google Business Profile, and a clear specialty listed, while the other has only a Psychology Today profile and scattered information, who do you think gets the inquiry?
 This has nothing to do with clinical skill.
 It is about perceived credibility from a search result.

 Your Google Business Profile (the most underused tool)